Everyone works everyone , but the main idea of the contest is to promote contacts between stations – operators:

-a) which are residents of the town or suburb of the Peace Messenger Cities (PMC) or
+a) which are residents of the Peace Messenger Cities and WIDE suburb of the Peace Messenger Cities (PMC) or

 b) members of radio clubs or contest clubs or DX associations , which are located in Peace messenger cities